michaelarn0ld/zettelkasten-public/202110010028/README.md

 malicious code from affecting other containers or the host OS.

 ## Containers vs Virtual Machines
-* VM's virtualize the underlying hardware so that multiple OS instances can run on the hardware.
+* VMs virtualize the underlying hardware so that multiple OS instances can run on the hardware.
 Each VM runs its own OS and has access to virtualized resources representing the underlying hardware.
-* Due to the nature of VM's, you can run different operating systems on the same machine; however, each VM contains an OS image, libraries, applications, etc and therefore can become quite large.
+* Due to the nature of VMs, you can run different operating systems on the same machine; however, each VM contains an OS image, libraries, applications, etc and therefore can become quite large.
 * Containers virtualize the underlying OS and cause the containerized app to